Every year, more building owners choose to install and use steel doors instead of traditional wooden doors, but why is that?

 Steel doors are much harder to manipulate or break down than wooden doors, preventing unauthorized and uninvited access to the building's interior.

 Steel doors are also often chemical resistant and bulletproof, whereas wooden and fiberglass doors are not.

 3. They're Designed To Outlast Their Wooden Counterparts

 Wooden doors require routine maintenance, when in contrast, steel doors require little to no maintenance, with metal doors being resistant to:

 - Rust (if properly primed and painted)

-Even though steel doors can sustain a scratch or dent somewhat easily, they are simple to repair and rarely require a time-consuming replacement as often as fiberglass or wood options.
+Even though steel doors can become scratched or dented somewhat easily, they're simple to repair and rarely require a time-consuming replacement as often as fiberglass or wood options.

 - They’re temperature-affected.
 Steel can feel cold or hot to the touch because of its conductivity.